Website & blogs © Louis Kraft 2013-2020

 Dumb ol’ Kraft thought that William Byers would be a slam dunk.
 Since I just used a basketball term I guess that I should continue with the sport that has given me a lot of pleasure during this century.
 Let’s just say that I thought that Byers would be an easy layup.
 No-no-no!!!

-Those of you who have read Ned Wynkoop and the Lonely Road from Sand Creek (OU Press, 2011) know who William Byers was.
+Those of you who have read Ned Wynkoop and the Lonely Road from Sand Creek (University of Oklahoma Press, 2011) know who William Byers was.
 For those of you who haven’t read my book on Wynkoop and who are clueless of who Byers was I hope the following introduces you to him. … I hope that the following introduces you to a magnificent man who had decided to publicize the new land that also happened to be to east of the Rocky Mountains in an area that would eventually become the boom town of Denver City.
-He, like Ned Wynkoop, would face many adversities for his views and, like Wynkoop’s, could have led to his death on numerous occasions.
+He, like Ned Wynkoop, would face many adversities for his views and, like Wynkoop, this could have led to a violent death on numerous occasions.

 Byers and Wynkoop began their relationship when they met in Omaha, Nebraska Territory, in early January 1859.
 At this time Wynkoop provided details about the gold fields near the confluence of the South Platte River and Cherry Creek, but these details were mostly based upon rumors as mining was then on hold until the following spring when temperatures warmed.
 Byers gobbled up what he heard as he was then writing a book that publicized the so-called “Pike’s Peak Region.”
 It and other books would send hordes of men west in the hope of becoming rich.
 Most would fail.